elastic/portal/README.md

 </p>

 ```
-a file was here
+the file was here
-a file was there
+then the file was there

-friggin' files are everywhere
+friggin' files flying everywhere
-yet not one doc build needs repair
+but not one doc build needs repair
 ```

 # Example Workflow